-ProntoForms is the global leader in field-focused low-code application platforms ("LCAP") for enterprise.
-Its solution is used to create apps and forms to collect and analyze field data with smartphones and tablets-either as a standalone solution or a mobile front-end to enterprise systems of record.
+ProntoForms is the global leader in a field-focused low-code application platforms ("LCAP") for enterprise.
+Our solutions are used to create apps and forms to collect and analyze field data with mobile devices - either as a standalone solution or a mobile front-end to enterprise systems of record.
 ProntoForms' 100,000+ subscribers harness the intuitive, secure, and scalable solution to increase productivity, improve quality of service, and mitigate risks.